-The critical audit matters communicated below are matters arising from the current period audit of the consolidated financial statements that were communicated or required to be communicated to the audit committee and that (i) relate to accounts or disclosures that are material to the consolidated financial statements and (ii) involved our especially challenging, subjective, or complex judgments.
-The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing separate opinions on the critical audit matters or on the accounts or disclosures to which they relate.
+The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that (i) relates to accounts or disclosures that are material to the consolidated financial statements and (ii) involved our especially challenging, subjective, or complex judgments.
+The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-Impairment Assessments of Goodwill and Indefinite lived Intangible Assets for the Cannabis and Beverage Alcohol Reporting Units
+Impairment Assessments of Goodwill and Indefinite-lived Intangible Assets

-As described in Notes 3, 8 and 10 to the consolidated financial statements, the Company's consolidated goodwill and indefinite lived intangible assets balances were \$2,641.3 million and \$248.4 million respectively at May 31, 2022.
-The goodwill associated with the Cannabis and Beverage Alcohol reporting units was \$2,416.7 million and \$103.0 million, respectively at May 31, 2022.
-Management conducts an impairment assessment annually in the fourth quarter, or more frequently if events or changes in circumstances indicate that the carrying value of goodwill or indefinite lived intangibles may not be recoverable.
+As described in Notes 3, 8 and 10 to the consolidated financial statements, the Company's consolidated goodwill and indefinite-lived intangible assets balances were \$2,008.8 million and \$181.1 million respectively at May 31, 2023.
+Management conducts an impairment assessment annually in the fourth quarter, or more frequently if events or changes in circumstances indicate that the carrying value of goodwill or indefinite-lived intangibles may not be recoverable.
 Any impairment charges are determined by comparing the fair value of the reporting unit to its carrying value.
 Fair value amounts are estimated by management using discounted cash flow models.
-Management's cash flow models for the Cannabis and Beverage Alcohol reporting units included significant judgements and assumptions relating to future cash flows, growth rates and discount rates.
-Based on the results of the impairment assessment, management recorded impairment of the Cannabis reporting unit goodwill of \$182.7 million and impairment of indefinite lived intangibles of \$110.0 million for the year ended May 31, 2022.
+As of February 28, 2023, management concluded that it was more likely than not, that the fair value of the reporting units was less than their carrying amounts.
+As a result, the Company performed impairment tests which resulted in impairment charges of \$603.5 million of cannabis goodwill, \$15 million of wellness goodwill and \$55 million of cannabis indefinite-lived intangible assets.
+As at May 31, 2023, management performed the annual impairment tests which resulted in no further impairment to be recorded beyond the charges recorded from the February 28, 2023 assessment.
+Management's cash flow models included significant judgements and assumptions relating to future cash flows, growth rates and discount rates.

-The principal considerations for our determination that performing procedures relating to the impairment assessments of goodwill and indefinite lived intangible assets for the Cannabis and Beverage Alcohol reporting units is a critical audit matter are (i) the significant judgement required by management when developing the fair values of the reporting units; and (ii) a high degree of auditor judgement, subjectivity and effort in performing procedures to evaluate management's significant assumptions, including future cash flows, growth rates and discount rates.
+The principal considerations for our determination that performing procedures relating to the impairment assessments of goodwill and indefinite-lived intangible assets is a critical audit matter are (i) the significant judgement required by management when developing the fair values of the assets or reporting units; and (ii) a high degree of auditor judgement, subjectivity and effort in performing procedures to evaluate management's significant assumptions, including future cash flows, growth rates and discount rates.

 Addressing the matter involved performing procedures and evaluating audit evidence, in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's goodwill and indefinite lived intangible assets impairment assessments, including controls over the determination of the fair values of the Cannabis and Beverage Alcohol reporting units.
-These procedures also included, among others, (i) testing management's process for developing the fair value estimates of the Cannabis and Beverage Alcohol reporting units; (ii) evaluating the appropriateness of the underlying discounted cash flow models; (iii) testing the completeness and accuracy of underlying data used in the models; and (iv)

-evaluating the reasonableness of the significant assumptions used by management, including the future cash flows, growth rates and discount rates.
-Evaluating management's significant assumptions related to future cash flows, growth rates and the discount rates involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the reporting units; (ii) the consistency with external market and industry data; (iii) sensitivities over significant inputs and assumptions; and (iv) whether these assumptions were consistent with evidence obtained in other areas of the audit, as applicable.
+These procedures included testing the effectiveness of controls relating to management's goodwill and indefinite-lived intangible assets impairment assessments, including controls over the determination of the fair values of the assets or reporting units.
+These procedures also included, among others, (i) testing management's process for developing the fair value estimates of the assets or reporting units; (ii) evaluating the appropriateness of the underlying discounted cash flow models; (iii) testing the completeness and accuracy of underlying data used in the models; and (iv) evaluating the reasonableness of the significant assumptions used by management, including the future cash flows, growth rates and discount rates.
+Evaluating management were reasonable considering (i) the current and past performance of the assets or reporting units; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit, as applicable.